Overview

 Step 3: Check Better Stack

-- Open the Better Stack dashboard
+For structured log analysis:- Open the Better Stack dashboard

 - Search logs by user ID, request path, or error message